 - A series of papers in the journal Nature led to headlines – such as this from Reuters – about how scientists had unveiled a map of the ‘epigenome’ – an inheritable series of chemical tags on the outside of the DNA in cells, known to be involved in cancer.

 - Standardised cigarette packs would save lives by reducing the number of people who start smoking, according to an expert in tobacco control.
-We covered this, and here’s the BBC’s take.
+Here’s the BBC’s take.

 - The ever-excellent UCL Health Behaviour Research Centre bloggers (disclaimer: we fund them) wrote about their research on the stigma of lung cancer.

 - Cancer survival rates in the US are improving, reports Reuters.